- Clinical Trials: What You Need to Know

 What this may mean for you

 At one time, clinical trials were done only at major medical centers.
 This often meant that patients had to travel long distances and were treated by doctors they didn’t know very well.
 This is sometimes still the case, especially with phase I and some phase II studies.
-Of course, this is not always a bad thing.
+Of course, this isn’t always a bad thing.
 Many people prefer to be treated in major cancer centers because of their experience, reputation, and resources.
 Ultimately, the hassles of traveling must be weighed against the chance of being helped by the treatment.

 Today, patients have more options.
 This may include staying closer to home during a study or even staying with their own doctors.
 Your doctor may or may not be involved in clinical trials.
 If he or she is, you may be eligible for one of them.
 Whether this is the right study for you is, of course, a question worth asking.
 Keep in mind, each study also has its own requirements that a person must meet to take part.
 See “Eligibility (inclusion) criteria” in the section called “How do I figure out which study is for me?” to learn more about this.